Why do we need another Web site that talks about education?

 And now, why is this article being repeated since it was first published on November 1, 2014?

 This site was launched on November 1, 2014 (now you know the answer to “Why” number 2 above), and there are even more voices talking about education in cyberspace today.
-Legislation has changed; STEM is still a hot topic (or is it STEAM…or STREAM…or STREAMS); Common Core is being thwarted; home schooling is on the rise; budgets are tighter than ever; and, those who are elected to public school boards usually are “concerned citizens” with absolutely no background in education.
+Legislation has changed; STEM is still a hot topic (or is it STEAM…or STREAM…or STREAMS); Common Core was something thrust into the conversation almost a decade ago, and has now taken a backseat to a hybrid education model and learning from home vs. learning in the classroom (thank you, coronavirus pandemic); home schooling is on the rise; budgets are tighter than ever; and, those who are elected to public school boards usually are “concerned citizens” with absolutely no background in education, wanting to keep taxes low for senior citizens, but who have absolutely no idea how to generate revenue to keep up with inflation and additional necessary programs, not to mention security concerns as children in classrooms continue to be slaughtered by semi-automatic weapons in the hands of those who believe they are entitled, are seeking revenge, or who have some other type of brokenness they’re dealing with.

 As an even smaller voice in a sea of growing voices, this site may have impact, or it may not.
 However, you can’t gain anything without risking something.
 Who could have thought that a guy named Bill Gates would create a company that has had the impact and influence that Microsoft has on the world of computing?
 All he wanted to do when he started out was to create a computer operating system that could handle more than one program simultaneously.
 Does anyone remember the IBM XT that ran MultiMate?
 If you wanted to change to Lotus 1-2-3, you had to close out of MultiMate on that computer which could store a whopping 512MB of information on its hard drive (by the way, if you have a 64BG iPhone, your phone/handheld computer can store almost 120 times the amount of information that the IBM XT personal computer could.